-The Mauritian community is made up of people of various faiths, particularly Hindu, Muslim, Buddhist, and Christian, which contribute to the many festivals and events that take place throughout the year, the bulk of which are between late December and early April.
+The Mauritian community is made up of people of various faiths, particularly Hindu, Muslim, Buddhist, and Christian, which contribute to the many festivals and events that take place throughout the year.
+The bulk of Mauritius holidays are between late December and early April.

 Chinese New Year